-Potential consequences of flooding and updated risk for the Central Valley are evaluated in terms of average annual lives lost and economic damages for a without-SSIA condition.
-The potential consequences of the without-SSIA condition for 2022 compared to 2072 are provided in Figures 3.2 and 3.3, respectively.
-Over this 50-year period, the annual lives lost estimate more than doubles in the Sacramento River Basin and more than quadruples in the San Joaquin River Basin because of estimated population growth and the effects of climate change.
-The range of average lives lost per year for the 2072 without-SSIA condition (with a range of climate change scenarios) is 138 to 243 for the Sacramento River Basin and 132 to 272 for the San Joaquin River Basin.
+The potential consequences of the without-SSIA condition for 2022 were assessed and compared to 2072.
+Over this 50-year period, the expected annual lives lost estimate more than doubles in the Sacramento River Basin and more than quadruples in the San Joaquin River Basin because of estimated population growth and the effects of climate change.
+The range of expected annual lives lost per year for the 2072 without-SSIA condition (with a range of climate change scenarios) is 138 to 243 for the Sacramento River Basin and 132 to 272 for the San Joaquin River Basin.
 These estimates highlight the significant increased risk and uncertainty under a range of future climate conditions.

-Over this 50-year period, the average annual economic damages estimate almost doubles in the Sacramento River Basin and more than quadruples in the San Joaquin River Basin because of estimated population and regional economic growth and the increased flood risk brought on by climate change.
-The largest increase in economic damages are projected to occur in the San Joaquin River Basin.
+Over this 50-year period, the expected annual economic damages estimate almost doubles in the Sacramento River Basin and more than quadruples in the San Joaquin River Basin because of estimated population and regional economic growth and the increased flood risk brought on by climate change.
+The largest increase in economic damages is projected to occur in the San Joaquin River Basin.
 The range of 2072 without-SSIA conditions (with a range of climate change scenarios) is \$674 million to \$1.22 billion per year for the Sacramento River Basin and \$1.26 billion to \$1.96 billion per year for the San Joaquin River Basin, again highlighting the significant increased risk and uncertainty under a range of future climate conditions.